-2.2.3 This 6-month trial aims to support the integration of new airspace users by operating a Remotely Piloted Aircraft System (RPAS), in an established Temporary Reserved Area (TRA) alongside crewed aircraft.
-Under current legislation, a TRA (Temporary Reserved Area) is required to enable Beyond Visual Line Of Sight (BVLOS) flight operations with RPAS that are not equipped with Detect and Avoid systems similar to the principle of See and Avoid.
-The trial will collect data to help inform the production of new policies on the integration of new airspace users.
-As well as investigate the use case for RPAS to be a cost-effective addition to existing crewed aircraft operations, enabling a diverse, efficient, and responsive fleet for emergency services.
+2.2.3 This 6-month trial aims to support the integration of new airspace users by operating a Remotely Piloted Aircraft System (RPAS), alongside crewed aircraft.
+This would be enabled through two Airspace Change Proposals (ACP).
+This ACP (2024-035) proposes to establish a Temporary Danger Area (TDA) for 90 days which would be activated during nighttime only.
+A second ACP (ID TBC) would propose this TDA is followed by a Temporary Reserved Area (TRA) for the remaining 90 days.
+This would involve day and night activations.
+The trial will collect data to help inform the production of new policies on the integration of new airspace users, as well as investigate the use case for RPAS to be a cost-effective addition to existing crewed aircraft operations, enabling a diverse, efficient, and responsive fleet for emergency services.